Is There Pet Sitter’s Insurance? Everything You Need to Know!

 Bottom Line

 While pet-sitting insurance isn’t necessary, we recommend you invest in it.
 As a pet sitter, you’re providing a valuable service to your clients.
 They are quite literally putting their beloved pets’ lives into your hands, so your only focus should be on keeping their animals happy and healthy.
-Insurance could provide you with the peace of mind that you’ll be covered financially if anything were to occur while your client’s pets and home are on your watch.
+Insurance could provide you with the peace of mind that you will be covered financially if anything were to occur while your client’s pets and home are on your watch.